ye-kyaw-thu/MyanmarSignWriting-Fingerspelling-Keyboards/README.md

 You can also switch keyboard layout by pressing "Super Key" + "Space Bar".
 Here, "Super Key" is Windows key or Command key.

-Note: Depends on your Ubuntu OS distributions, sometimes you also have to update base.lst, base.xml, xfree86.lst, xfree86.xml as I mentioned in step 3 and 4.
-One more information is that I have to reboot for activating a new keyboard layout on Ubuntu OS 14.04 LTS computer.
+Note: Depends on your Ubuntu OS distributions, sometimes you also have to update base.lst, base.xml, xfree86.lst and xfree86.xml.
+One more information is that you might need to reboot for activating a new keyboard layout.

 ## Lincense
 MIT License